-Yulia’s art is in the public collection of the DeYoung Museum, Stanford University, Facebook HQ, Google HQ and the City of Albuquerque amongst others.
-She has been awarded residency grants from Gray Area Arts Foundation, Wildlands, Lucid Arts Foundation, Autodesk Pier 9, Recology (San Francisco Dump), Cite des Arts International (Paris), Headlands Center for the Arts amongst others.
-Yulia has lectured at Stanford University and is currently the Joan Danforth Associate Professor of Studio Art at Mills College at Northeastern University in Oakland California, she lives and creates works on unceded Ohlone territory.
+Pinkusevich received her formal training at Rutgers University (2006) and an MFA degree from Stanford University (2012).
+Notable collections and commissions of her work include the McMurtry Building at Stanford University, Meta HQ, Google HQ, The City of Albuquerque and most recently the de Young Museum.
+She has been awarded residency grants from Gray Area Arts Foundation, Wildlands, Lucid Arts Foundation, Autodesk Pier 9, Recology (San Francisco), Cite Internationale des Arts (Paris), the Headlands Center for the Arts, and the Vashon Artist Residency.
+The artist currently holds the Joan Danforth Associate Professorship of Studio Art at Mills College in Oakland (recently acquired by Northeastern University, Massachusetts).